holonsoft/AutoPoco/README.md

 * Shrinked projects from 4 to 2 (implementation and tests)
 * Several improvements regarding code

+# changes in 3.7.2

+Breaking change: Reorganized datasources

+* base
+* primitives
+* business

+We plan to add more datasources in future and so we want to provide a better overview over datasources

 # Behavior change (maybe, only some datasources)
 All datasources reproduce same results within same seed - important for testing.
 Additionally you can use